Ehsan Ali Khan

-Ehsan Ali Khan (1 January 1931 – 10 March 2017) is a Bangladeshi politician in Chapai Nawabganj District.
-He was elected a member of parliament from Undivided Rajshahi-3 in 1979 and from Chapai Nawabganj-3 in 1988.
-He was the organizer of the Liberation War of Bangladesh.
+Ehsan Ali Khan (1 January 1931 – 10 March 2017) was a Bangladeshi politician in Chapai Nawabganj District.
+He was elected a member of parliament from undivided Rajshahi-3 in 1979 and from Chapai Nawabganj-3 in 1988.
+He was an organizer of the Liberation War of Bangladesh.

 Early life

 Ehsan Ali Khan was born on 1 January 1931 in Chapai Nawabganj District.
 Her father is Antaz Ali Khan and mother Ayesha Khanam.

 Career

-Ehsan Ali Khan was the organizer of the Liberation War of Bangladesh.
-He was elected a member of parliament from Undivided Rajshahi-3 a Bangladesh Nationalist Party candidate in 1979 Bangladeshi general election and from Chapai Nawabganj-3 a Combined Opposition Parties candidate in 1988 Bangladeshi general election.
+Ehsan Ali Khan was an organizer of the Liberation War of Bangladesh.
+He was elected a member of parliament from undivided Rajshahi-3 a Bangladesh Nationalist Party candidate in 1979 Bangladeshi general election and from Chapai Nawabganj-3 a Combined Opposition Parties candidate in 1988 Bangladeshi general election.

 Death

 Ehsan Ali Khan died on 10 March 2017.